FrancescaK/MongoDB_Community_Kit/Speaking About MongoDB.md

     * HIVE, Hadoop, and other MongoDB integrations

-Top 5 Tips on creating awesome Slide Decks:
+### Top ten tips for creating awesome Slide Decks

-* Be precise: Most user group organizers make slides available online after the user group, so make sure they are correct and to the point.
+1. **Know your audience**: If you're presenting at a meetup or event, you should ideally attend at least one prior event so you have an idea of typical attendees and the level of technical detail expected.
+The event organizer should also be able to give you some guidance on the level of MongoDB experience and what the audience might be particularly interested in.

+* **Know your venue**: Ask about the room/venue where you will be presenting so you can match your slide deck to the environment.
+Consider the room size and available A/V options (projector, TV, sound, ...) and for projectors/TVs ask about the native resolution (i.e. 1280x720) and available connectors (HDMI, DisplayPort, VGA).

+* **Be concise**: Avoid including full text such as sentences and paragraphs in your slides, and try to minimize the number of slides included.
+The audience is there to hear you share your experience, not to read your slides.

-* Be visual: a clever picture, easy to read chart, or even simple bullet points convey clear information.
-This is often more effective than code examples.
+* **Be visual**: A clever picture, easy to read chart, or even simple bullet points can convey clear information.
+Visuals are often more effective than code examples, and can also be useful if you want to adapt the level of detail in your talk delivery based on the audience.

-* Use big fonts!
-Some meeting rooms are large and it is always hard to see from the back of the room.
+* **Use big fonts**: Some meeting rooms are large and text may be hard to see from the back of the room.

-* Avoid including full text such as sentences and paragraphs in your slides.
-This makes it difficult for people to pay attention to your thoughts and expertise.
+* **Check for contrast**: Depending on the brightness of the room and the A/V equipment, some colour combinations may look great on a laptop screen but be difficult for the audience to read on a projector.

-* Code samples: As a rule of thumb, keep code samples between 8-10 lines for simple readability.
+* **Focus code samples**: As a rule of thumb, keep code samples between 8-10 lines for simple readability.
 Highlight the important lines.

-* Know your audience - The audience is generally knowledgeable about MongoDB and related technologies.
-They are interested in hearing your insights and experience so they can become better MongoDB developers.
+* **Check your spelling & grammar**: Attention to detail is important, particularly for technical audiences.
+Obvious spelling and grammar errors can be distracting and some audience members may feel compelled to point these out.

+* **Rehearse!
+Rehearse!
+Rehearse!**: Practice running through your slide deck and consider how well your talk flows from one slide to the next.
+You may find that some slides are unnecessary or hard to explain without further details.
+It's very helpful to get an idea of the timing for your talk so you aren't trying to fit 40 minutes of slides into a 25 minute session (or vice-versa).

+* **Consider speaker notes**: Many user group organizers make slides available online after the user group.
+Consider adding speaker notes with some extra context to explain slides for viewers who don't have the benefit of your accompanying talk.

+* ** **

 ####Other great resources to help you build well-designed slides: